A Site for Emerging Artists

 By Carolyn Edlund

-What do Art Consultants do?
-Should you work with them?
-Would you like to be an Art Consultant?
 Artsy Shark went right to the source to find out the answers.
-Barbara Markoff of Artrageous! literally wrote the book on this topic, and she has some expert opinions that will help you find opportunities in this market if it is appropriate for you.
+Barbara Markoff of Becoming a Corporate Art Consultant literally wrote the book on this topic.
+She has some expert opinions that will help you find opportunities in this market if it is appropriate for you.

 AS: How do art consultants get started in the business?
 What is a typical background?

-AS: What do art consultants want from artists – and how can artists plan their work, either in subject matter or materials, for the corporate setting?
+AS: What do art consultants want from artists?
+How can artists plan their work, either in subject matter or materials, for the corporate setting?

 AS: What would your “perfect” artist partner be like?